 \section{Conclusion and Outlook}

-This work introduced a modular reference architecture for MCP-servers enabling agentic BIM interaction.
+This work introduced a modular reference architecture for MCP servers enabling agentic BIM interaction.
 Based on a systematic analysis of recurring capabilities in existing agentic BIM workflows, the architecture demonstrates that retrieval, modification, and generation tasks can be implemented in a reusable, BIM-API-agnostic, and isolated manner.
-The prototype built around an IfcOpenShell execution backend shows that isolated, containerised execution enabled by explicit adapter contracts and endpoints can effectively decouple LLM agents from BIM-authoring-tool-specific structures, supporting flexible and reproducible agentic workflows.
+The prototype built around an IfcOpenShell execution backend shows that isolated, containerised execution enabled by explicit adapter contracts and endpoints can decouple LLM agents from BIM-authoring-tool-specific structures, supporting flexible and reproducible agentic workflows.

 Several essential extensions remain.
 First, the validation of the last three core capabilities not realised in this work: \textit{Model Validation \& Quality Assurance}, \textit{Multi-Modal Inputs \& Outputs} and \textit{Information Retrieval \& Exploration} is pending.
 In particular, recent knowledge-graph-based approaches offer promising directions for semantic reasoning, constraint checking, and retrieval.
 Second, handling parallel tool calls and concurrent model modifications in the proposed stateless interaction model requires further development.
 Third, validating the execution-isolation concept with a non-open-source BIM authoring tool is essential to demonstrate backend-agnostic interoperability.